Managing Medical Care Articles

 Family caregivers should assemble a folder of these 9 important medical details that can be easily handed off to nurses and doctors when seniors need emergency care.

 Deciding whether to use the emergency room, an urgent care clinic, or your physician during an urgent medical situation can be complicated.
 A new provider model has the potential to add even more confusion to your decision.

 Caregivers often need more assistance than they are willing to ask for.
 Geriatric care managers are a relatively new elder care resource that many may not even be aware of.
 See if your family could benefit from a GCM's services and learn how to find one.

 It is crucial for seniors and their family members to fully utilize all resources available to them.
 Social workers are an excellent source of support and guidance for those dealing with medical issues, caregiving and the end of life.

 Many people confuse these two kinds of care.
-While there are many similarities between the two, palliative care is an important part of managing symptoms in seriously ill patients at any stage in their disease.
+While there are many similarities between them, palliative care is an important part of managing symptoms in seriously ill patients at any stage in their disease progression.